andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel /README.md

 + Following further exploration, a decision will be made regarding whether to keep or drop missing data.

 ### Data Consolidation
-+ Using Power Query to combine all 12 CSV files into one file, following the initial review.
++ Utilizing Power Query to merge all 12 CSV files into a single file post-initial review.

+#### Combining Files
 ```ruby
 = Table.TransformColumnTypes(
     #"Expanded Table Column1",